ann-lang/Dataset/README.md

 * survey_criteria_for_GFIs.xlsx
     *  It contains the thematic analysis results for RQ4 (Section 7.1.1).

-* Because the codes we obtained for extract the problems of GFI mechanism are very similar, we don't provide the detail of this step (Section 6.1.2).
+* Because the codes we obtained for extracting the problems of GFI mechanism are very similar, we do not provide the detail of this step (Section 6.1.2).

 ## scripts
 The folder `scripts` contains the following files.